YIN AND YANG HEALING

 It is very different from a body that is large but muscular only.
 This body is much more yang, as muscle is more yang and dense than fat and water.

 Body shape.
 The shape of the body is also related to yin and yang, as is everything.
-Tall and slender is yin, generally, while short and stocky is much more yang.
+Tall tends to be more yin, generally, while short and chunky is more yang.
 This has to do with glandular effects, diet, genetics and other factors.
-Not surprisingly, I have mentioned in other articles that fast oxidizers tend to have a shorter, stockier build.
-Slow oxidizer often have a tall and more slender build.
+Not surprisingly, fast oxidizers tend to have a shorter, chunky build.
+Slow oxidizers often have a tall and more light weight build.

 YIN AND YANG HEALING